Tuesday, December 31, 2013

 Review

-Simple and heartwarming for a Christmas comedy, I can assure you it's not a tasteless film.
-ELF is Will Ferrell's magnum opus, and for all the rest, I am not a big fan of his movies.
-A bit too worried that he might fill in for Jim Carrey's shoes, and it's a shame he's enlisted to star when the film was in pre-production for its script.
+Delightful and heartwarming for a Christmas comedy, I can assure you it's not a tasteless film.
+ELF is a magnificent showcase of Will Ferrell's comedic chops, and for all the rest, I am not a big fan of his movies.
+I'm a bit too worried that he might fill in for Jim Carrey's shoes.
 Ferrell began showcasing his hilarious, energetic talents by playing a character with many childlike qualities instead.
-Close to being the top-ranked spot of other jam-packed comedians like Carrey and Adam Sandler.
+He's close to the top of other jam-packed comedians like Carrey and Adam Sandler.
 No parts of lowbrow humour are included in the film to offend everyone, just clean and tasteful entertainment from director Jon Favreau's breakthrough for the holiday season.

-I never would be ready to praise ELF for its yuletide aptitude since I am most sincerely from another religion.
+I never would be ready to praise ELF for its yuletide aptitude.
 Seeing this in the light of Christmas Eve is good-natured family fun.
 MERRY CHRISTMAS, BLOG VIEWERS!!

 Star rating: (4/5) Good Movie